How To Get Event Sponsors Without Being A Big Name As An Event Planner

 How to secure sponsors for your Nigerian event even when you're not a big name yet.

-Example: If you're hosting a bridal fair in Lagos, reach out to makeup artists, aso-ebi vendors, or wedding photographers who want direct access to soon-to-be brides.
+Example: Hosting a bridal fair in Lagos?
+Target makeup artists, aso-ebi sellers, wedding planners, and photographers who are hungry to meet brides-to-be.

 2. Package Your Proposal Like a Pro

-What benefits the sponsor will get (logo placement, social media tags, speaking slot, etc.)
+The benefits to the sponsor (logo placement, on-stage mentions, social media features, booth space, etc.)

-Clear sponsorship packages (Bronze, Silver, Gold or customize Nigerian-style e.g. Jollof Package, Asun Package, Full Combo)
+Clear sponsorship packages this could be standard Bronze, Silver, Gold tiers or Nigerian-style names like Jollof Package, Asun Package, Full Combo.

 3. Start Small, Target Local